 - The definition of the XML type ID was incorrectly given in the SBML Level 2 Version 2 specification.
-This type is used as the type of the attribute metaid on Sbase.
+This type is used as the type of the attribute metaid on SBase.
 The error in the definition of ID was such that the type did not include the colon (:) character and all Unicode characters actually permitted in XML ID.
 This change is therefore entirely backward compatible: all models with valid metaid values valid prior to SBML Level 2 Version 3 are still valid under the new definition. - The SBML specifications prior to SBML Level 2 Version 3 did not indicate what units are assumed for literal numbers appearing in MathML expressions (i.e., numbers inside MathML's cn elements).
 SBML Level 2 Version 3 stipulates that there are no units associated with numbers (not even "dimensionless"), and provides suggestions for how to associate units with numbers (Section 3.4.2). - The SBML specifications prior to SBML Level 2 Version 3 did not make clear what units are required by the arguments to various MathML operators and other constructs.
-SBML Level 2 Version 3 clarifies this (Section 3.4.10). - The UnitKind enumeration previously defined in the context of Unit and UnitDefinition has been eliminated in favor of simply defining the symbols as reserved words in the value space of UnitSId.
+SBML Level 2 Version 3 clarifies this (Section 3.4.11). - The UnitKind enumeration previously defined in the context of Unit and UnitDefinition has been eliminated in favor of simply defining the symbols as reserved words in the value space of UnitSId.
 This has no effect on written models and is completely backward compatible.
 It was done to resolve the problem that, previously, the values in UnitKind were technically inaccessible from attributes whose data type was UnitSId. - The SBML specification did not point out that the value space of the data type boolean is different in MathML 2.0 and XML Schema 1.0.
 This means that the permitted values of attributes on SBML objects is different from the values permitted in MathML formulas.
-(Section 3.1.2 explains the difference.) - The SBML specifications were inconsistent about the permitted number of items inside listof lists: the text portion of the specifications claimed the lists could have zero length, but the XML Schema definition for SBML required one or more items.
-As of SBML Level 2 Version 3, the specification is consistent on requiring one or more items inside these lists. - The SBO term hierarchy (Section 5) has grown in the time intervening between SBML Level 2 Version 2 and Version 3, and the mapping of terms between SBO and SBML components was revised as a result of community discussions during the 2006 SBML Forum meeting.
+(Section 3.1.2 explains the difference.) - The SBO term hierarchy (Section 5) has grown in the time intervening between SBML Level 2 Version 2 and Version 3, and the mapping of terms between SBO and SBML components was revised as a result of community discussions during the 2006 SBML Forum meeting.

-- The sboTerm attribute, introduced on many components in SBML Level 2 Version 2, has been moved to Sbase as an optional attribute and removed from the individual components.
+- The sboTerm attribute, introduced on many components in SBML Level 2 Version 2, has been moved to SBase as an optional attribute and removed from the individual components.
 The result is that all model components may now have SBO terms associated with them.
 This change is completely backward compatible. - A number of validation rules in Appendix C have been introduced; some were missing from previous specifications, and some were added to cover changes introduced in SBML Level 2 Version 3 (for example, for validation of SBO terms assigned to various SBML model components). - The SBML specifications prior to SBML Level 2 Version 3 did not adequately explain the assumptions regarding XML namespace declarations within the annotation element on SBML components.
 SBML Level 2 Version 3 makes these assumptions more explicit, including the assumption that applications may not preserve another applications annotations unless those annotations are self-contained with the XML Namespace declaration.
 See Section 3.2.4 for more details.